 The government-owned RD is a category of devices that includes Wi-Fi hotspots and mobile routers.
-On the external side, the RD can be connected to any type of medium (e.g., cellular, Wi-Fi, SATCOM, Ethernet) to gain access to a Wide Area Network.
+On the external side, the RD can be connected to any type of medium (e.g., cellular, Wi-Fi, SATCOM, Ethernet) to gain access to a Wide Area Network (WAN).
 On the internal side, the RD is connected to EUDs either through an Ethernet cable or Wi-Fi.
 When the RD is a Wi-Fi access point connected to the EUD (or multiple EUDs), the Wi-Fi network must implement Wi-Fi Protected Access II (WPA2) with Pre-Shared Key (PSK).
 The EUD must be configured to only permit connections to authorized RDs.
 RDs are only permitted to establish connectivity to the Black Network, and may not be placed between an Outer Encryption Component and Inner Encryption Component.

-The CP also allows connectivity without the use of a RD or Dedicated Outer VPN if any of the following transport networks are used: Government Private Cellular Networks or Government Private Wireless Networks.
-Government Private Cellular Networks are defined as cellular base stations that are owned and operated exclusively by the United States Government (such as in tactical environments).
-Finally, Government Private Wireless Networks denote Wi-Fi connectivity by a Wireless Local Area Network (WLAN) accredited by an AO.
+The CP also allows connectivity without the use of a RD or Dedicated Outer VPN if any of the following transport networks are used: Government Private Cellular Networks or Government Private Wireless Networks or Government Private Wired Networks.
+Government Private Cellular Networks are defined as cellular base stations that are owned and operated exclusively by the U.S. Government (such as in tactical environments).
+Government Private Wireless Networks denote Wi-Fi connectivity by a Wireless Local Area Network (WLAN) accredited by an AO.
 These Wi-Fi networks must comply with applicable organization policies.
 Within the Department of Defense (DoD) the applicable policy is DoD Instruction (DoDI) 8420.01.
-At a minimum, these Wi-Fi networks must implement WPA2 with PSK; however, WPA2 with certificate-based authentication is preferred.
+At a minimum, these Wi-Fi networks must implement WPA2 with PSK; however, WPA2 with certificate-based authentication is preferred for all use cases.
 When Government Private Wireless Networks use certificate-based authentication, they cannot share the Outer Tunnel CA or Inner Tunnel CA certificate Management Services.
-WPA2 between the RD and EUD protects the Black transport network, but does not count as one of the layers of CSfC data-in-transit encryption.
+WPA2 between the RD and EUD protects the Black Transport Network, but does not count as one of the layers of CSfC data-in-transit encryption.
+A Wireless Intrusion Detection System (WIDS) is required if a Government Private Wireless Networks is used within the solution.
+A Wireless Intrusion Prevention System (WIPS) should also be considered.
+For requirements and information on WIDS and WIPS see the CSfC Wireless Intrusion Detection System (WIDS)/Wireless Intrusion Prevention System (WIPS) Annex.
+Government Private Wired Networks are hardwired networks that are accredited by an AO.